-In addition to the site visit, discussions were held between July 16 and 18, 2013 in Toronto with Unigold personnel, regarding the parameters for mineral resource estimate as well as other topics related to the estimate and preparation of this Technical Report.
+In addition to the site visit, discussions were held between July 16 and 18, 2013 in Toronto with Unigold personnel, regarding the parameters for mineral resource estimate as well as other topics related to the estimate and preparation of the 2013 Technical Report.
+Further discussions related to completing the underground mineral resource estimate for the Candelones Extension deposit were conducted at the Micon offices in Toronto during January and February, 2015.

-The qualified persons responsible for the preparation of this report are William J. Lewis, B.Sc., P.Geo., Alan J. San Martin, MAusIMM(CP) and Richard M. Gowans, P.Eng.
+The qualified persons responsible for the preparation of this report are William J. Lewis, B.Sc., P.Geo., Alan J. San Martin, MAusIMM (CP) and Richard M. Gowans, P.Eng.